-In the first quarter of 2015, we initiated the AtEase study, a randomized, double-blind, placebo-controlled, 12-week Phase 2 clinical trial of TNX-102 SL in approximately 220 patients with military-related PTSD.
+In the first quarter of 2015, we initiated the AtEase study, a randomized, double-blind, placebo-controlled, 12-week Phase 2 clinical trial of TNX-102 SL in approximately 240 patients with military-related PTSD.
 Patients are randomized in a 2:1:2 ratio to TNX-102 SL 2.8 mg, TNX-102 SL 5.6 mg, or placebo, respectively, sublingually once daily at bedtime.
+Patients who successfully complete the AtEase study are eligible to enroll into a three-month open-label extension study.
 The AtEase study is being conducted at approximately 25 U.S. centers.
-The primary objective of the AtEase study is to evaluate the efficacy of TNX-102 SL 2.8 mg as compared to placebo following eight weeks of treatment according to the Clinician-Administered PTSD Scale for DSM-5 (CAPS-5).
-If the AtEase study achieves success in its primary outcome measure, it could serve as one of the two pivotal studies required to establish substantial evidence of efficacy and safety to support the approval of TNX-102 SL for PTSD.
+The primary objective of the AtEase study is to evaluate the efficacy of TNX-102 SL 2.8 mg as compared to placebo following 12 weeks of treatment as measured by the mean change from baseline on the Clinician-Administered PTSD Scale for DSM-5 (CAPS-5).
+If the AtEase study achieves success in its primary outcome measure, it could serve as one of the two pivotal studies required to establish sufficient evidence of efficacy and safety to support the approval of TNX-102 SL for PTSD.
+We expect to report top line results from the AtEase study in the second quarter of 2016.